“Looking for Mr. Goodbar” – The Quest to Find Male Native Plants

-While searching for native plants for clients this spring, I have once again encountered the annoying challenge of trying to find male pollinators for female plants when plants are dioecious (male and female plants).
+While searching for native plants for clients this season, I have once again encountered the annoying challenge of trying to find male pollinators for female plants when plants are dioecious (male and female plants).
 Conventional nurseries and native nurseries alike often fail to deliver the goods.
 It’s a serious problem for those of us who want to plant for wildlife, especially when we want to provide fruit for birds and other creatures, and nutritious pollen for bees.
-Read this article and ask your native nursery to meet the Mr. Goodbar challenge!
+Read this article and then ask your nursery of garden center to meet the Mr. Goodbar challenge!

 Searching for male native plants often feels like the 1977 film, Looking for Mr. Goodbar, in which Diane Keaton plays a woman with an overactive libido, cruising bars nightly, looking to score with yet another male.
 For those of you who haven’t seen the movie – let’s just say that it doesn’t turn out well.
-Neither do many of our attempts to score a male native plant in our quest for berries in our landscape.
+Neither do many of our attempts to score a male native plant in our quest for berries and pollen in our landscapes.

 Quite a few of our native plants are dioecious – plants are either male or female.
 With dioecious plants that bear fruit, you need both male and female plants for pollination and fruit production.
 Why care?
 Well, consider how important native fruits are for wildlife species that have evolved with regional native plants.
 A Cedar Waxwing without the fruit of an Eastern redcedar (for which it is named), is an unhappy bird.

 Hollies are just one example of dioecious plants.
 Winterberry (Ilex verticillata), American holly (Ilex opaca) and Inkberry (Ilex glabra) are some of our native holly species.
 The problem is that nurseries often only carry the showy females that bear fruit (when a male pollinator is present).
 The male hollies are nowhere to be found – a case of horticultural gender discrimination!
 And, should you buy a partner-less female – no fruit for your garden, no fruit for wildlife, no pollen for bees.